shiroyama/vulture/README.md

 Vulture is now alpha release and there are a few limitations.

  * Methods annotated with `@SafeCallback` can only have parameters of the primitive types (including its boxed types)  & String type so far.
+ * Lint for processor is not implemented properly yet.
  * Maybe more...

 ## Under the Hood